Skip to main content

 Technical Analysis

 CVE-2025-9883 is a Cross-Site Request Forgery (CSRF) vulnerability affecting the Browser Sniff plugin for WordPress, developed by bpedrassani.
-This vulnerability exists in all versions up to and including 2.3 due to missing or incorrect nonce validation on a specific function within the plugin.
-Nonces are security tokens used in WordPress to verify that requests are intentional and originate from legitimate users.
-The absence or improper implementation of nonce validation allows an unauthenticated attacker to craft malicious requests that can be executed by tricking an authenticated site administrator into clicking a specially crafted link or visiting a malicious webpage.
-Once exploited, the attacker can update plugin settings and inject malicious web scripts, potentially altering the behavior of the website or enabling further attacks such as persistent cross-site scripting (XSS).
-The CVSS v3.1 base score is 6.1, indicating a medium severity vulnerability.
-The attack vector is network-based (remote), requires no privileges, but does require user interaction (the administrator must be tricked).
-The scope is changed, meaning the vulnerability affects resources beyond the initially vulnerable component, potentially impacting the entire WordPress site.
-While no known exploits are currently reported in the wild, the vulnerability poses a significant risk due to the widespread use of WordPress and the Browser Sniff plugin.
-The vulnerability primarily impacts confidentiality and integrity by allowing unauthorized changes to plugin settings and script injection, but does not affect availability.
-No patches or updates are currently linked, so mitigation relies on manual or procedural controls until a fix is released.
+This vulnerability exists in all versions up to and including 2.3 due to missing or incorrect nonce validation on a critical function that handles plugin settings.
+Nonce validation is a security mechanism used in WordPress to verify that requests to perform sensitive actions originate from legitimate users and not from forged requests.
+The absence or improper implementation of nonce checks allows an unauthenticated attacker to craft malicious requests that, when executed by an authenticated site administrator (for example, by clicking a malicious link), can update plugin settings and inject malicious web scripts.
+This can lead to a range of attacks including persistent cross-site scripting (XSS), which can compromise the confidentiality and integrity of the website and its users.
+The vulnerability has a CVSS 3.1 base score of 6.1, indicating a medium severity level.
+The attack vector is network-based (remote), requires no privileges, but does require user interaction (the administrator must be tricked into clicking a malicious link).
+The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
+Currently, there are no known exploits in the wild, and no official patches have been linked yet.
+The vulnerability is classified under CWE-352, which specifically relates to CSRF attacks.

 Potential Impact